Two-sided convexity testing with certificates: Introduction

+In fact the sample size in \texttt{Convex-B} can be reduced in half; \ie, one can set $s=2/\eps$, see below.
+If the input $P \subset \RR^d$ is $\eps$-far from convex position, then the set $Q=P \setminus \Ext(P)$ is large enough and the tester would reject $P$ if at least one sample point is in $Q$.
+Since $|Q| \geq \eps |P|$, we have

+by applying the standard inequality $1-x \leq \e^{-x}$ for $0 \leq x \leq 1/2$.
+Thus $P$ is rejected with probability at least $2/3$, as required.
+Note that an input in convex position is accepted by either tester.
+In summary, by Corollary~\ref{cor:chan} and Corollary~\ref{cor:chan2}, negative testing (via \texttt{Convex-A} or \texttt{Convex-B}) can be accomplished in time

-Unfortunately, the convex position tester of Czumaj~\etal~\cite{CSZ-esa00} suffers from both structural and performance issues as explained below.
-One issue is an unreasonable dependence of the tester \texttt{Convex-A} of the input parameter $\eps$; another is an incorrect setting of the sample size of the tester \texttt{Convex-B}; a third concerns a technical lemma that needs correction.
-Here we fix these problems and obtain the first functional tester.
-Moreover, its functionality is expanded by including positive certificates.
+Unfortunately, the convex position tester of Czumaj~\etal~\cite{CSZ-esa00} suffers from structural and performance issues as explained below.
+One issue is an unreasonable dependence of the tester \texttt{Convex-A} of the input parameter $\eps$; a second concerns a technical lemma that needs correction.
+Moreover, as mentioned earlier, most of the claims made in~\cite{CSZ-esa00} are unverifiable since most proofs are omitted.
+Here we fix these problems and obtain a more performant negative tester.
+Further, its functionality is expanded by including positive certificates.
 Our paper is self-contained with all needed proofs included.

 (i)~The sample size used by tester \texttt{Convex-A} is

 Since $s \leq n$ is a prerequisite for using the tester, this imposes the restriction $36^{d+1} \leq \eps n$; equivalently, $\eps \geq 36^{d+1}/n$.
 Since $\eps<1$, this implies $n > 36^{d+1}$.
 This requirement makes the tester impractical even for moderate values of $d$.
 For instance, if $d=20$, tester \texttt{Convex-A} can only test sets with $n > 4.8 \cdot 10^{32}$ points.
 Similarly, if $d=50$, tester \texttt{Convex-A} can only test sets with $n > 2.3 \cdot 10^{79}$ points, which is approximately the number of atoms in the observable universe.
 Arguably, such applications, if any, are rare.
 As such, the tester isn't functional in the range $d \geq 50$.
 In contrast, our Algorithm \texttt{Convex-} in Subsection~\ref{subsec:negative} is only subject to the very modest restriction $\eps \geq (d+1)/n$.
 Similarly, our Algorithm \texttt{Convex+} in Subsection~\ref{subsec:positive} is subject to very modest restrictions.